 \begin{definition}Let~$k:\mathcal{G}\to \mathds{N}$ be a parameter.
 Then, the parameter~$k_\nd:\mathcal{G}\to \mathds{N}$ is defined via $k_\nd(G)\coloneqq k(G_\nd)$. \end{definition} In general, it is not guaranteed that~$k_\nd(G)\le k(G)$ holds for every graph.
 Most common parameters and all parameters considered in this work, however, behave monotonely with respect to taking induced subgraphs.
 More precisely, they do not increase whenever we delete a vertex from~$G$.
 For such parameters,~$k_\nd(G)\le k(G)$ holds since~$G_\nd$ is an induced subgraph of~$G$.
-Let us mention in passing that we are so far only aware of one application of a similar type of parameterization: Golovach et al.~\cite{GKKL22} used a parameter very similar to~$\vc_\nd$ in a study on enumeration kernels, the difference is that they do not consider~$G_\nd$ but instead a graph obtained by merging only the \emph{true} twins, that is, vertices~$u$ and~$v$ with~$N[u]=N[v]$, of~$G$.
+This parameterization has been considered for example by~Lampis~\cite{Lampis20} who studied~$\tw_{\nd}$ for vertex coloring.

 \paragraph{Modular-Width-Based Parameters.} For the modular-width, the parameter definition is more involved.
 Recall that the modular-width is defined over modular decompositions.
 These are pairs~$(\mT,\beta)$ consisting of a rooted tree~$\mT=(\mv, \mathcal{A})$ and a function~$\beta$ that maps each node~$x\in \mv$ to its quotient graph~$\beta(x)$.
 The modular-width is the maximum number of vertices of any~$\beta(x)$.
 The idea now is simply to consider any parameter~$k$ instead of the number of vertices.
 Formally, this leads to the following.